MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 ## Set rules in the Endpoint Protection Configuration Profile for Microsoft Defender Firewall

-Windows Defender Firewall policy settings are included in the Endpoint Protection Configuration Profile.
-The behavior of the policy applied in described in the table below.
+Windows Firewall policy settings are included in the Endpoint Protection Configuration Profile.
+The behavior of the policy applied in described in the following table.

 | Profile |Inbound Rules | Outbound Rules | Merge behavior |
 | --- | --- | --- | --- |